Stow–Munroe Falls High School: Activities

-With more than 250 students participating for the 2019-20 school year, the band program is the largest organization at Stow–Munroe Falls High School.
+With more than 180 students participating for the 2025-26 school year, the band program is the largest organization at Stow–Munroe Falls High School.
 The Bulldog Marching Band performs during football games in the fall, and at season's end, members are placed into one of four concert bands: the Freshmen Concert Band, the Maroon Symphonic Band, the Gold Symphonic Band, or the Wind Ensemble.
 Additionally, a jazz program consisting of three jazz bands - Jazz 1, Jazz 2, and Jazz 3- is offered as an extracurricular activity.
 Bands and band members also compete at Ohio Music Education Association (OMEA) adjudicated events, often receiving superior ratings.
 The Bulldog Marching Band has twice won the AAA-class competition at the Gator Bowl in Jacksonville, Florida: first in December 1991, then in January 1996.
 In 2000, the Wind Ensemble performed for the OMEA State Professional Convention, one of three high school bands selected out of 200 statewide through a blind audition.

 Athletics

 Stow–Munroe Falls High School is a member of the Northeast District of the Ohio High School Athletic Association (OHSAA).
-Known as the Bulldogs, Stow's 28 varsity athletic teams compete in the Suburban League National Division: baseball, cheerleading (fall and winter), field hockey, football, gymnastics, ice hockey, softball, and wrestling; and separate boys and girls teams for basketball, bowling, cross country, golf, lacrosse, soccer, swimming and diving, tennis, track and field, and volleyball.
+Known as the Bulldogs, Stow's 28 varsity athletic teams compete in the Suburban League National Division: baseball, cheerleading (fall and winter), field hockey, football, gymnastics, ice hockey, softball, and wrestling; and separate boys and girls teams for basketball, bowling, cross country, golf, lacrosse, soccer, swimming and diving, tennis, track and field, volleyball, and newly formed girls flag football team.
 Before the 2015-16 school year, Stow was a member of the Northeast Ohio Conference (2007-15), the Western Reserve Conference (1996-2007) and the Metro League (1936-96).
 The Cuyahoga Falls Black Tigers are considered Stow's archrival; other SMFHS rivals include the Hudson Explorers and the Kent Roosevelt Rough Riders.
 Most teams play home matches at Stow–Munroe Falls High School, while the ice hockey team uses the Kent State University Ice Area as their home venue, and swimming and diving teams hold meets at Akron General Health and Wellness Center North in Stow.